Austria women's national cricket team

 The Austria national women's cricket team is the team that represents Austria in international women's cricket.
 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
 Therefore, all Twenty20 matches played between Austria women and other ICC members since 1 July 2018 have been a full WT20I.

 The team played its first WT20I matches at the 2019 France Women's T20I Quadrangular Series, in July and August 2019, in Nantes.

 Squad

-Austria's squad for their series against Italy in August 2022: